IVF: Side-Effects and Risks

 2. Pregnancy-Induced Hypertension (PIH)

-Mothers who have undergone In Vitro Fertilization procedure are known to have high blood pressure (generally above 130/90 mm of Hg).
+Mothers who have undergone IVF procedure are known to have high blood pressure (generally above 130/90 mm of Hg).

 3. Reaction to Fertility Drugs